aki-ph-chem/try_neetcode/note_progress.md

 - Frequency of The Most Frequent Elemen
 - Find K Closest Elements
 - Minimum Operations to Reduce X to Zero
+- Minimum Number of Flips to Make The Binary String Alternating

 ### Binary Search